topo-gps/ios-manual/en/routes/route_plan_bicycle_node_network.rst

 Planning a route over a bicycle node network
 ============================================

 A bicycle node network is a collection of numbered nodes and connections between them.
-A sign with the node number is placed a the location of a node.
+A sign with the node number is placed at the location of a node.
 It also shows the direction to the nearby nodes.
 The connections are also marked with signs.
 A bicycle node network allows for easy navigation, because a route can be described by the node numbers.

 Bicycle node networks can be found in the Netherlands, Belgium and Germany.